 Everything You Need to Know About San Francisco's Folsom Street Fair Guide

-Anything goes in San Francisco and nowhere is that more apparent than the annual Folsom Street Fair, the world's largest leather event.
+Anything goes in San Francisco and nowhere is that more apparent than the annual Folsom Street Fair, the world's largest leather event, on Sunday, September 30, 2018.
 Whether you're a curious onlooker or a long-term participant in these subcultures, you'll have a great time at this free fair.

 History of Folsom Street Fair

 During the '60s and '70s, you would find many gay motorcycle clubs gathering at the leather bars lining Folsom Street.
 However, the AIDS epidemic in the '80s resulted in the local government shutting down the bathhouses in this area and placing stringent regulations on the bars.
 The LGBT community held a street fair to come together during a harrowing time, and Folsom Street Fair has been going strong since.
 Today, over 400,000 people gather to celebrate the leather and BDSM community.

 You see so many interesting things going on at Folsom that it's hard to figure out what to check out first.
 The attendees often come dressed in their best, with latex, leather, rubber and other fetish clothing making appearances.
 Nudity is also permitted at the fair, and you'll see some truly dazzling displays of body paint and other body accessories.
 If you love people-watching, you get to see many amazing people doing what they love.
 Hundreds of vendors display a wide range of goods, from handmade leather whips to beautiful latex dresses.
 You could spend all day simply walking from booth to booth and making a massive shopping list.
 The vendors are happy to talk about ways to safely use their products or help you try on some of the unique fetish wear.